NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 For these simulations:

+- An HPXML file with multiple ``Building`` elements is used, where each ``Building`` represents an individual dwelling unit.
 - Unit multipliers (using the ``NumberofUnits`` element) can be specified to model *unique* dwelling units, rather than *all* dwelling units, reducing simulation runtime.
 - Adjacent SFA/MF common spaces are still modeled using assumed temperature profiles, not as separate thermal zones.
+(This may change in the future.)
 - Shared systems are still modeled as individual systems, not shared systems connected to multiple dwelling unit.
+(This may change in the future.)
 - Energy use for the entire building is calculated.

 Notes/caveats about this approach: